 The DPA organizes monthly and weekly activities throughout the school year and over the summer.
 These activities include happy hours, walking groups, book clubs, trivia nights, movie dates and dinner at local restaurants and partners’ houses.
 These events enable partners to meet new friends, share common experiences and explore the Charlottesville area together.

-In the following video, Sarah Lee (MBA ’15) shares how the welcoming community made a big impact on her and her partner.
+In the following video, Sara Lee (MBA ’15) shares how the welcoming community made a big impact on her and her partner.